ashah2012/ashah2012.github.io/_posts/2018-10-07-spring-boot-starter-without-parent-pom.markdown

-In the previous article - [Sprint Boot Starters](https://abhishek-shah.org/java/spring/2018/10/06/spring-boot-starter.html), we set up Spring Boot project and we saw we had to specify Maven Parent POM to `org.springframework.boot` `groupId `, but what if we different parent POM?
+In the previous article - [Sprint Boot Starters](https://abhishek-shah.org/java/spring/2018/10/06/spring-boot-starter.html), we set up Spring Boot project and we saw we had to specify Maven Parent POM to `org.springframework.boot` `groupId `, but what if we want a different parent POM?

-I work for client where they have this a parent POM which must be inherited in our every project.
+I work for a client where they have this, a parent POM which must be inherited in our every project.

 We can still create a Sprint Boot application by using the `scope=import` of the dependency management.